-* Please note this page is about helping our horses towards a calmer state due to a temporary issue or during positive desensitisation.
+* This page is about helping our horses towards a calmer state due to a temporary issue or during positive desensitisation.
 For an ongoing, chronic stressed state, see our Stress page.

 The equine calmer industry is huge.
-You just have to look at all the shelves of calming product at your local merchants, all claiming to be the best cure-all to manage every terror our horses experience, and even to calm them in advance of a situation we think they won’t cope with.
+You just have to look at all the shelves of supposed 'calmers' at your local feed-merchants or tack shops, all claiming to be the best cure-all to manage every terror our horses experience, or to calm them in advance of a situation we think they won’t cope with.

 It’s hardly surprising – with half a ton of stressed horse in reactive mode, leaping in every direction with four potential weapons of mass destruction in one kick, it’s no wonder we turn to something, anything, to quell our horses’ fears and hopefully keep us safe alongside them.

-The negative effect is two-fold – first on the horse, in that he’s reacting to a situation that's not making him happy, and secondly on us - depending on the degree of the reaction, it can completely shatter our confidence.
+The negative effect is two-fold – first on the horse, in that he’s reacting to a situation that's terrifying, and secondly on us - depending on the degree of the reaction, it can completely shatter our confidence.
 From then on both parties end up spooking each other, and haven't we all been there at some time in our life.